shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_4.md

 * **CTF-grade (fast, low cost):**
   * `Silent.link` — crypto-paid eSIM, no registration required
   * `MySudo` — US/Canada numbers, compartmentalized
-  * Temporary SMS services (SMS-Activate, 5sim) for one-time verification codes only — do not use these as a "real" number the puppet gives out, only for the initial account creation code.
+  * Temporary SMS services (SMS-Activate, 5sim.net or recievesms.com) for one-time verification codes only — do not use these as a "real" number the puppet gives out, only for the initial account creation code.
+  * for the cheapest category you can use : Google voice or text now or text free (by it's something that should genuinely be avoided)
 * **Engagement-grade (more persistent):**
   * A prepaid SIM purchased with cash in person *(check local laws — some jurisdictions require ID for SIM purchase)*
   * `Silent.link` eSIM provisioned on a dedicated device or eSIM slot that never touches your real accounts.